felixame/GTapeCalc-Updated/README.md

-# gtapecalcmod
+# GTapeCalc Updated

 A fork of http://gtapecalc.sourceforge.net/, licensed under GPLv3.

-Fixed a couple issues that kept gtapecalc from being compiled on modern distros and brought it over to a modern build system.
-This is one of my first desktop oriented projects on Linux so I haven't bothered to include a .desktop file or to fix the application icon.
+Fixed a couple issues that kept GTapeCalc from being compiled on modern distros and brought it over to the Meson build system.

 ### Building

-All you should have to do to build the project is `ninja -C bin`.
+The project can be built by runing:

+`meson bin && meson compile -C bin`

 From there it can be run from `bin/src/gtapecalc`.

+A proper installation script will be provided in the future.